vitalyrepin/vrepinblog/_posts/2015-09-03-Android-InsufficientSpace.md

 <!--break-->

+# Step 0: Backup everything

+If something goes wrong you can lose your data.
+Make sure to backup all the valuable content before hacking your device!

 # Step 1: order external SD memory card

 Buy the [fastest](https://www.sdcard.org/developers/overview/speed_class/) and biggest SD card available.
 My choice was 32 GB Kingston microSD SDHC UHS-I class 10 memory card.
 If you want to have